Kitware/VTK/Infovis/TitanReadme.txt

 The Infovis classes in VTK are brought to you by the Titan Informatics Toolkit Project.
-The Titan project was an initiative out of Sandia National Laboratories to combine SciVis and InfoVis capabilities into one scalable infrastructure.
+The Titan project is an initiative out of Sandia National Laboratories to combine SciVis and InfoVis capabilities into one scalable infrastructure.
 The Titan toolkit components were designed, developed, and/or supported by the Data Analysis and Visualization group at